French election exit estimates: Macron defeats Le Pen

 Eleventh hour hack

-The two-round election, which has played out like something of a soap opera, was hit with another scandal at the eleventh hour, when Macron's campaign announced it had been the target of a "massive and coordinated" hacking operation.
+The two-round election, which has played out like something of a soap opera, was hit with another scandal at the eleventh hour, when Macron's campaign announced it had been the target of a "massive and coordinated" hacking operatio

 Around 14.5 gigabytes of emails, personal and business documents were posted to the text-sharing site Pastebin just hours before the campaign period came to a close Friday night.